project-oak/silveroak/README.md

-# Cava: Lava-style circuits in Coq
+# Silver Oak

+Silver Oak is a research project at Google Research exploring alternative techniques for producing high assurance circuits and systems based on an approach that unifies the specification, implementation and formal verification in a single system, specifically the [Coq](https://coq.inria.fr/) interactive theorem prover.

+The Silver Oak project focuses on the design and verification of high assurance variants of some of the peripherals used in the [OpenTitan](https://opentitan.org/) silicon root of trust e.g. the AES crypto-accelerator block.

+## The Code

-This is a work in progress attempt to encode Lava-style gate-level circuit descriptions in Coq for circuit specification, formal verification and extraction into VHDL or SystemVerilog for implementation on FPGAs.
-The code is currently very experimental and in constant flux.
+The code is currently very experimental and in constant flux!
 Please see the [contributing guide](CONTRIBUTING.md) for how to submit push requests.

 ## Pre-requisites